 The first thing that you’re going to want to ask yourself is…

 “How long do you want to remain insured?”

-This is because when it comes time to choosing what “kind” of life insurance, a person can choose to buy, you’re generally going to have two basic options.
+This is because when it comes time to choose what “kind” of life insurance a person can buy, you will generally have two basic options.
 The first option will be a Term Life insurance Policy, and the second will be a Whole Life Insurance policy.

 There are a lot of differences between these two “types” of life insurance policies, many of which go beyond the scope of this article (Term vs. Whole Life).